 Washington Regional is pleased to offer the PASS Program.
 PASS is a Pre-Admission Surgical Screening designed to ensure the best possible surgical experience for YOU, our patient.
 All surgical patients are encouraged to undergo PASS prior to their scheduled date of surgery.

 The program will identify, through diagnostic tests ordered by your physician, any changes in your health status that may affect your ability to have surgery.
-By working together with you and your physician, we will conduct a complete health history and nursing assessment, and provide educational services five days to two weeks before your surgery date.
+By working together with you and your physician, we will conduct a complete health history and nursing assessment, and provide educational services 3-30 days prior to your surgery date.
 The screening allows our team an appropriate time frame to evaluate and/or correct any issues that may prevent delays or possible cancellation of your surgery.

-- We are located on Level One through the Walker Heart Institute entrance.
+- We are located on Level 2 of the medical center.